spookysalsa/medermade.github.io/week-3/challenges/6-math-methods/README.md

 ## Learning Competencies
 - Define a method that accepts and uses arguments
-- Apply basic ruby methods to variables
+- Apply basic Ruby methods to variables

 ## Summary
 Define four methods which correspond to the four basic arithmetic operations: